How to use Emojis in Email?

 - 4. How to use emoji in email – some quick tips

-- Don’t replace actual word with emoji, just in case there are rendering issues, your message will not be conveyed appropriately.
+Don’t replace actual word with emoji, just in case there are rendering issues, your message will not be conveyed.

 Know your audience.
 Use of emoticons varies by geography, age, gender, and social class.

 - 5. How much is too much?
 Emojis are known to have a psychological effect.

-Different regions of the brain light up when you’re looking at emojis compared to not looking at emojis
+Different regions of the brain light up when you're looking at emojis as compared to not looking at emojis

 Using emojis make you socially receptive, empathetic and approachable.
 That said, it shouldn’t turn out to be a case of too many emojis, too little emotion.
-Same emoji peppered across the email generates nothing beyond a yawn.
-And this fact is backed by science.
+If the same emoji is peppered across the entire email, it generates nothing beyond a yawn and this fact is backed by science.
 According to a study published in the Journal of Language and Social Psychology, adding more than one of the same emoji appears to be a waste of time.